This course involves on campus teaching. For students unable to come to campus there will be a remote option. See the Class Summary for more details.

-The course examines the micro- and macro-economics of international trade.
-First we examine the gains from trade, the determinants of patterns of international trade and the effects of trade on income distribution, all in low-dimensional models.
-We will also have some discussion of extensions to higher dimensions.
+We will also examine the gains from trade, the determinants of patterns of international trade and the effects of trade on income distribution, all in low-dimensional models.
 We then turn to policy and analyse a number of arguments, both traditional and more recent, for active trade and industrial policies.
-We will analyse preferential trading areas and the political economy of trade policy before turning to international macroeconomics and finance.
+We will also consider a selection of other topics in international trade.

-• Be able to construct theoretical models of international economics related phenomena and manipulate them.
+- construct theoretical models of international economics related phenomena and manipulate them

-• Be able to read and understand professional articles in the field of international economics
+- read and understand the gist of professional articles in the field of international trade

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Students in this class will share two lectures a week with ECON3103 and a further lecture and one tutorial per week.
+Students in this class will share two lectures and a tutorial per week with ECON3103 and a further lectorial per week.
 Students are expected to spend roughly 10 hours a week on this course, on average across the semester.

 Requisite and Incompatibility

 This course assumes a good knowledge of intermediate macroeconomics and more advanced microeconomics.
 It will also be assumed that students are reasonably familiar with mathematical tools and intermediate statistics.
 No other prior knowledge will be assumed.